MattFoley/MFLTransformingDigits/README.md

 ####Beginnings of a fun animation project in UIBezierPaths

+This is a highly complez animation library for showing numbers changing, be it a countdown, a clock, or a scoreboard.
+It now allows for any size frame with special affine transforms.

-Currently the only way you can use this is to create a 200x200 view and place it somewhere.
-You can then increment, decrement or set it.
+After creating it you can increment, decrement or set it directly to a digit.

+Much more is planned in the future.

 ###Initialize Types
 For segment based animatons initialize with: